This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

-If your app is intended for use by a covered entity, more than likely, you will have to comply with HIPAA.
-If it facilitates doctor-patient interactions, it needs to comply because doctors and the hospitals they work for are covered entities.
-HIPAA software requirements may be applicable even to apps that deal with employee records for hospitals and education records for medical institutions.
+An application designed for use by a covered entity, such as communication between doctors and patients, will be most likely subject to the regulation.
+HIPAA software requirements may apply even to apps that deal with hospital employee records and education records for medical institutions.

 II.
 Business associates

-These persons or organizations collect, store, process, or transmit individually identifiable health information as part of a service to, or on behalf of, a covered entity.
-This category may include lawyers, accountants, billing firms, software providers, developers of healthcare apps, hosting/data storage providers, email services and email encryption providers, and other third parties that may process patients’ data.
+These persons or organizations collect, store, process, or transfer individually identifiable health information as part of a service to, or on behalf of, a covered entity.
+This category comprises attorneys, accountants, billing firms, software vendors, hosting/data storage, email, and encrypted email services, healthcare app developers, and other third parties that may handle patients’ data even unintentionally.